Health and safety for community groups

 Groups who do not have paid workers or control premises still have a general legal responsibility to take care not to cause injury to people.
 In the eyes of the law, your group has a duty of care to group members and others who may be affected by your activities, which means you need to do what you can to protect people from harm.
 It is a good idea to keep a record of what you have done, in case you ever have to prove that you have taken care to avoid accidents.

 If you are providing food and drink, you have a general responsibility to ensure that it is safe to eat and complies with the requirements of the Food Safety Act.
 In some circumstances you may need to register with the local authority.
-For more information see our section on Food and Drink.
+See our information on Licensing and regulations for events.

 If you are planning to run adventure activities, such as climbing, trekking, caving or water sports, you may need a licence.
 Contact the Adventure Activity Licensing Authority (AALA) for more information.